Those Daring Young Men & Their Flying Machine!

 Orville is a little intimidated by her and tries to make up every excuse possible with no success.

-The brothers now decide that it is indeed their destiny to make this dream real and begin in earnest to build a machine that can fly.
+The three of them decide that it is indeed their destiny to make this dream real and Wilbur and Orville begin in earnest to build a machine that can fly.

 Starting with gliders they take their dreams and equipment to Kitty Hawk, North Carolina.
 After some success, but a lot more failure,